 It was before anybody knew about Guided by Voices, so I must’ve been in my early 30s.

 Did they ever figure out why that happened?

 I think the guy hit an artery, man.
 The doctor said there’s no payment because he’s afraid I was gonna sue him.
 So once it was all OK and healed and everything, he sent me a big bill.
-And I said “Fuck you,” and they never pressed it.
+And I said, “Fuck you,” and they never pressed it.
 I asked him, too, after the vasectomy, “What can I do?
 What are the precautions?”
-He said, “You just gotta put a little ice on it and take I easy.”
+He said, “You just gotta put a little ice on it and take it easy.”
 And I said, “Well, what can I do tonight?
 Can I drink?”
 And he goes, “Yeah, you can drink.
-It’s no problem, just don’t run or jump around or anything.”
-So I go to this guy’s house and we’re watching the football game and I’m drinking a beer and I’m with (friend) Gibby, who’s taking [Quaaludes] and we’re getting fucked up.
-We’re sitting there and all of a sudden, you can see my pants rising, and I’m going, “Aw, fuck, I’m dying.”
-So we gotta get in the car, Gibby’s driving and he’s on [Quaaludes] and I’m dying.
+It’s no problem—just don’t run or jump around or anything.”
+So I go to this guy’s house and we’re watching the football game.
+I’m drinking a beer, and I’m with (friend) Gibby, who’s taking [Quaaludes], and we’re getting fucked up.
+We’re sitting there, and all of a sudden, you can see my pants rising, and I’m going, “Aw, fuck, I’m dying.”
+So we gotta get in the car.
+Gibby’s driving, and he’s on [Quaaludes] and I’m dying.
 So Gibby’s driving and I’ve got my left hand on the wheel and he’s got his right hand on the wheel, trying to drive, and a cop pulls up, and I go, “Fuck it, man.
 If he pulls us over, I’ll just show him my nuts, and he’ll escort us to the hospital.”